Stuart Briscoe

-D. Stuart Briscoe (9 November 1930 – 3 August 2022) was an evangelical Christian author, international speaker and senior pastor of Elmbrook Church, in Brookfield, Wisconsin, United States.
-Elmbrook is the largest church in Wisconsin, averaging 7,000 in attendance per week, making it one of the 100-largest churches in the United States.
+D. Stuart Briscoe (9 November 1930 – 3 August 2022) was an evangelical Christian author, speaker and senior pastor of Elmbrook Church, in Brookfield, Wisconsin, US.
+Elmbrook is the largest church in Wisconsin, averaging 7,000 in attendance per week.
 Briscoe is credited with transforming Elmbrook from a church of 300 members to one of the largest churches in America.

 Briscoe was born in Millom, Cumbria, England, and had a career in banking followed by an international ministry under the auspices of Capernwray Missionary Fellowship of Torchbearers.
-In the 1960s, he became a popular conference speaker in the U.S., ministering to youth.
+In the 1960s, he became a conference speaker in the U.S., ministering to youth.
 Briscoe became senior pastor of Elmbrook Church in 1970.
 During his pastorate, Elmbrook grew enough to plant a number of "daughter" churches in the Greater Milwaukee area, while Briscoe also continued his international teaching ministry.
-He has written more than 80 books.
+He wrote more than 80 books.
 His media ministry, Telling the Truth, which he founded in 1971, continues to broadcast online as well as on SiriusXM.

-In 2000, after serving for 30 years as Elmbrook's senior pastor, Briscoe and his wife, Jill, embarked on new ministries as Elmbrook's Ministers-at-Large, concentrating on reaching out to pastors, missionaries and church leaders around the world, while still maintaining close ties with Elmbrook, their home church.
-Briscoe and his wife had three adult children and 13 grandchildren and the couple resided in Oconomowoc, Wisconsin.
+In 2000, after working for 30 years as Elmbrook's senior pastor, Briscoe and his wife, Jill, embarked on new ministries as Elmbrook's Ministers-at-Large, concentrating on reaching out to pastors, missionaries and church leaders around the world, while still maintaining close ties with Elmbrook, their home church.

+Briscoe and his wife had three children and they resided in Oconomowoc, Wisconsin.